Long COVID: Diagnosis

-There are no standardised tests to determine if symptoms persisting after COVID-19 infection are due to long COVID.
-Diagnosis is based on a history of suspected or confirmed COVID-19 symptoms, and by considering and ruling out alternative diagnoses.
+There is currently no diagnostic test for long COVID, and there is no consensus on diagnostic criteria.
+There are no standardised tests to determine if symptoms persisting after COVID19 infection are due to long COVID.
+Diagnosis is based on a history of suspected or confirmed COVID19 symptoms, and by considering and ruling out alternative diagnoses.
 Diagnosis of long COVID can be challenging because of the wide range of symptoms people with long COVID may display.
+Many of the symptoms are not specific to long COVID and can occur in other medical conditions.

-Early diagnostic criteria of long COVID required a laboratory-confirmed COVID-19 infection, but current criteria do not require this anymore, given that people may not get tested during the acute infection.
+Early diagnostic criteria of long COVID required a laboratory-confirmed COVID19 infection, but criteria do not require this anymore, given that people may not get tested during the acute infection.
 For instance, people who develop long COVID after asymptomatic infection would have little reason to get tested.
 Furthermore, tests for COVID are not foolproof, and can come back negative.
 False negatives are more common for children, women and people with a low viral load.

 There are diagnostic tools available for some elements of long COVID, such as the tilt table test or a NASA lean test for POTS and MRI scans to test for cardiovascular impairment.
 Routine tests offered in standard care often come back normal.

 Prevention

-Preventing a COVID-19 infection is the most effective way to prevent long COVID, for instance by improving ventilation, avoiding contact with people who test positive for COVID, washing hands, and wearing a properly-fitted N95 mask.
+Preventing a COVID-19 infection is the most effective way to prevent long COVID, for instance by wearing a properly fitted N95 mask, improving ventilation, avoiding contact with people who test positive for COVID, and washing hands.
 Treatment during the acute phase may also reduce the risk of long COVID.
+For example, in two large, randomised, placebo-controlled clinical trials, treatment with metformin during acute infection lowered risk of diagnosis with Long COVID by 41-50%.

-COVID-19 vaccination reduces the risk of long COVID.
-Receiving three doses of a COVID-19 vaccine can offer 69% effectiveness against long COVID, while two doses can provide 37% efficacy, for those who had not been infected with COVID-19 before.
-An analysis involving more than 20 million adults found that vaccinated people had a lower risk of long COVID compared with those who had not received a COVID-19 vaccine; they were also protective of blood clots and heart failure.
+COVID-19 vaccination seems to reduce risk of long COVID.
+Three doses of a COVID-19 vaccine may reduce the risk by 70%, while two doses give 43% protection and one dose gives 19% protection.
+The evidence is based on observational studies, rather than on randomised clinical trials.
+The large randomised control trials on COVID-19 vaccines did not include long COVID as an outcome measure.
+An analysis involving more than 20 million adults found that vaccinated people had a lower risk of long COVID compared with those who had not received a COVID19 vaccine; they were also protected against blood clots and heart failure development after the infection.